jseverijn3k/django_htmx/README.md

 The project includes:

-# Posts
+# Posts -> in a seperate djamngo app
 * Post information like image, author, etc..
 * default avatars if no author is known (e.g. when a user leaves his posts are not deleted)
 * CRUD functionality to view, create update and delete a post (using Django Forms)

-# A webcrawler to get images from Flickr.com
+# A webcrawler to get images from Flickr.com -> as part of post functionality
 * get images, artist name and artist url from Flickr
 * use the BeautifulSoup package to build the webcrawler

 # Messages (using Django messages)
 * to show if an action for example (Create / Update / Delete of a post) was succesfull

-# Categories and Tag
+# Categories and Tag -> in Post app
 * to tag our posts with a certain category
 * using a many-to-many relationship between post and tags
 * category filtering -> showing only the posts belonging to a certain category